-- theme, a travel plan should be prepared in conjunction with Boxted Primary School, which specifically seeks to address parking issues at the school. - 7.13 The allocation of the site creates an opportunity to provide a community shop.
+- existing affordable property becomes available and they successfully apply for it.
+It is therefore considered that a 'cascade' system of allocating affordable housing should be adopted for the development, thereby giving local people the first option on the affordable dwellings. - 7.13 Parking around the adjacent Boxted Primary School is an issue for many in the community.
+It is therefore important that any development does not result in more on-street parking on the existing highway which would worsen the problems at school drop-off and pick-up times.
+On a related theme, a travel plan should be prepared in conjunction with Boxted Primary School, which specifically seeks to address parking issues at the school. - 7.14 The allocation of the site creates an opportunity to provide a community shop.
 However, this should only be included if there is demonstrable interest from the community.
-If, at the time of the application, there is no interest, then Policy RE1 in respect of the provision of a community will apply for when, in the future, there is sufficient interest to provide a unit elsewhere in Boxted. - 7.14 There is a grade II listed building on the land immediately to the north of the site and any redevelopment of the site must respect its setting. - 7.15 There is the potential issue of archaeological remains on the site.
+If, at the time of the application, there is no interest, then Policy RE1 in respect of the provision of a community will apply for when, in the future, there is sufficient interest to provide a unit elsewhere in Boxted. - 7.15 There is a grade II listed building on the land immediately to the north of the site and any redevelopment of the site must respect its setting. - 7.16 There is the potential issue of archaeological remains on the site.
 Cannon and musket balls were found when buildings were erected on the site as packing sheds for fruit in 1927/1928.
 These buildings, which situated mainly near the Hill House side of the site, have subsequently been demolished.
 In addition, in 1925 Hill House (next to the site) was renovated and a skeleton in armour was found in a hideaway in the roof.
 It is therefore considered necessary that an archaeological investigation is undertaken before development commences.